 Since October 1, 2019, the New York City Fire Department’s Rule 3 RCNY 608-01, entitled “Outdoor Stationary Storage Battery Systems” has been in effect and applied to projects throughout NYC.

-FDNY Rule 3 RCNY 608-01 applies to the installation and utilization of Outdoor Stationary Storage Battery systems which use new energy storage technologies such as lithium-ion, nickel-cadmium and others.
+FDNY Rule 3 RCNY 608-01 applies to the installation and utilization of Outdoor Stationary Storage Battery systems that use new energy storage technologies such as lithium-ion, nickel-cadmium and others.
 Existing and proposed systems must comply with the requirements of this rule.

 If a project calls for the installation of a storage battery system, whether for backup power or to help reduce peak demand for car chargers and other electronics, Rule 608-01 may apply.